Murders of Christine and Lucy Lee: Murders

 Police were called to the farm on 23 February 2014 by Lucy Lee in a 999 call, she told them that her mother had been shot and that she was running, in fear for her life.
-Whilst on the call, Lucy returned to the house to confront Lowe, and stated "I don’t know if I’m going to be alive if I go back in there.".
+While on the call, Lucy returned to the house to confront Lowe, and stated "I don’t know if I’m going to be alive if I go back in there.".
 The later court case found it likely that after this point, Lowe shot Lucy in the back of the head, reloaded his shotgun, and then followed her with the intention of killing her.

 When the police arrived at the farm, they discovered Lucy deceased just outside the house, Christine deceased inside the house, and four deceased dogs outside.
 They had all been killed by shots from a .410 calibre shotgun.
 Post-mortem tests would later conclude that Christine had been shot in the chest, and Lucy had been shot in the back of the head.
 The police arrested Lowe at the scene, with him saying to them "They've been giving me shit for weeks.", "They had to be put down" and "They wouldn't let me eat.".